 - Education on credit enhancement and debt reduction, budgeting, housing, retirement funds, and pensions

 - Financial Literacy workshops for high school students

 While no longer providing direct service, HEC staff is still connecting the community to the services mentioned above, in a remote capacity.
 HEC staff is working closely with the Sacramento Mexican Consulate to host Facebook Live events.
-The topics covered so far have included:

 - Filing Taxes and Stimulus Checks – A conversation with Irma Trevino from the IRS